-Mamo plateau is extremely impressive natural formation.
-Surface of this plateau is located approximately 2100 – 2700 m above the sea level.
-To the south it ends with spectacular escarpment – at some points rainforest covered cliffs rise even 1,3 kilometres above the valley of Yu Nali and canyons of some other rivers.
+Mamo plateau is an extremely impressive natural formation.
+The surface of this plateau is located approximately 2100 – 2700 m above the sea level.
+To the south it ends with spectacular escarpment – at some points, rainforest covered cliffs rise even 1,3 kilometers above the valley of Yu Nali and canyons of some other rivers.

 Limestone and clay – geological history

 Theoretically the landscape here could have been even more impressive – if the plateau would consist of pure limestone, we could see here fabulous sinkholes with vertical walls and roaring rivers below – may be even more impressive than in Nakanai Mountains in New Britain (see Minyé sinkhole and Naré sinkhole).
 But, alas, some (unfortunate – from the standpoint of Wondermondo) geological peculiarities have prevented it.

 Mamo plateau consists basically of Darai limestone formation.
 This limestone formation is approximately 1.4 km thick and has formed at the bottom of an ancient sea in upper Oligocene – middle Miocene, some 25 – 14 million years ago.
 Above this limestone, there is Lai formation consisting of siltstones and mudstones.
 Also, the 1.4 km thick Darai limestone is not pure – it contains smaller layers of clay and other insoluble rocks.

 Over the last millions of years these rocks were uplifted – raised high above the sea level.
 This rise continues per some 2 – 3 mm every year.
 During this uplift the rocks were folded and faulted, there appeared a network of fissures.

 Thus there was created a fine scene for karst processes.

 Rainfall in the cooler Muller highlands is extremely high – possibly around 11,500 mm per year, like in wettest places of the world.